|

 The

-trustworthiness of one's power to reach and represent or to recall the
+strength and trustworthiness of one's power to reach and represent or to recall

-the generic term, denoting the power by which
+is the generic term, denoting the power by which we reproduce past

 intermediate between remembrance and recollection, being a